 Preventing Hot Flashes

-There isn’t anything you can do to avoid hot flashes due to menopause.
+There isn’t anything you can do to avoid sudden increases in body heat due to menopause.
 But, avoiding triggers that may aggravate them or make them more severe can help.
-Common trigger include:
+Common triggers include:

 - Tight clothing